Scientific institutions and mechanisms

 August 24, 2021 — April 8, 2024

 On heuristic mechanism and institutional design for communities of scientific practice for the enrichment of the common property resource that is human knowledge.
 How do diverse underfunded teams manage to advance truth with their weird prestige economy despite the many pitfalls of publication filters and such?
 What is effective in designing communities, practice and social norms?
 Both of scientific insiders and outsiders?
 How much communication is too much?
 How much iconoclasm is right to defeat groupthink and foster the spread of good ideas?
-At an individual level we might wonder about soft methodology.
+At an individual level, we might wonder about soft methodology.
 What is the profit model?

 A place to file questions like this, in other words (O’Connor and Wu 2021):

-Diversity of practice is widely recognized as crucial to scientific progress.
+Diversity of practice is widely recognised as crucial to scientific progress.
 If all scientists perform the same tests in their research, they might miss important insights that other tests would yield.
 If all scientists adhere to the same theories, they might fail to explore other options which, in turn, might be superior.
 But the mechanisms that lead to this sort of diversity can also generate epistemic harms when scientific communities fail to reach swift consensus on successful theories.
 In this paper, we draw on extant literature using network models to investigate diversity in science.
-We evaluate different mechanisms from the modeling literature that can promote transient diversity of practice, keeping in mind ethical and practical constraints posed by real epistemic communities.
+We evaluate different mechanisms from the modelling literature that can promote transient diversity of practice, keeping in mind ethical and practical constraints posed by real epistemic communities.
 We ask: what are the best ways to promote the right amount of diversity of practice in such communities?

 1 Institution design

-• Accelerating science through evolvable institutions
+Accelerating science through evolvable institutions

 The biggest red flag is with our institutions of science.
 Institutions affect all the other factors, especially the management of money and talent.
 And today, many in the metascience community have concerns about our institutions.
 Common criticisms include:

-• Speed.
+- Speed.
 It can easily take 12–18 months to get a grant (if you’re lucky)

-• Overhead.
+- Overhead.
 Researchers typically spend 30–50% of their time on grants

-• Patience.
+- Patience.
 Researchers feel they need to show results regularly and can’t pursue a path that might take many years to get to an outcome

-• Consensus.
+- Consensus.
 A field can converge on a hypothesis and prune alternate branches of study too quickly

-• Researcher age.
+- Researcher age.
 The trend over time is for grant money to go to older, more established researchers

-• Freedom.
+- Freedom.
 Scientists lack the freedom to direct their research fully autonomously; grant funding has too many strings attached

 Now, as a former tech founder, I can’t help but notice that most of these problems seem much alleviated in the world of for-profit VC funding.
 Raising VC money is relatively quick (typically a round comes together in a few months rather than a year or more).
 As a founder/CEO, I spent about 10–15% of my time fundraising, not 30–50%.
 VCs make bold bets, actively seek contrarian positions, and back young upstarts.
 They mostly give founders autonomy, perhaps taking a board seat for governance, and only firing the CEO for very bad performance.
 (The only concern listed above that startup founders might also complain about is patience: if your money runs out, you’d better have progress to show for it, or you’re going to have a bad time raising the next round.)